 “[Jesus] said to them, ‘How foolish you are, and how slow to believe all that the prophets have spoken!
 Did not the Messiah have to suffer these things and then enter his glory?’
 And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself” (Luke 24:13–27).

-Luke implied that the OT contains important clues about Christ and his work.
-I view the OT much like a set of puzzle pieces of God’s plan to renew all of creation.
+Luke implied that the Old Testament contains important clues about Christ and his work.
+I view the it much like a set of puzzle pieces of God’s plan to renew all creation.

-Seeing how those pieces fit together through the lens of the New Testament makes reading the OT very exciting.
+Seeing how those pieces fit together through the lens of the New Testament makes reading the Old Testament very exciting.

 Image via Wikimedia Commons